 - Sunglasses. that is our fave kids brand of polarized shades

 - Rain Jacket weather determining – your hotel likely has umbrellas for your use so check before packing one.

-- Light sweater, vest or jacket
+- Sweater, vest or jacket

 - Rain boots and rain jacket weather determining